The AUGI Board of Directors will announce when nominations are being accepted.

 - An understanding of the value of volunteers, delegation of tasks and allowing others to make decisions under the umbrella of the board's oversight.

-Members of the AUGI Board participate in a teleconference at least once per month and meet in person up to three times a year.
-Two of these face-to-face meetings may take place at Autodesk corporate locations.
-The third takes place at Autodesk University.
+Members of the AUGI Board participate in a teleconference at least once per month and meet in person typically twice a year.
+One of the the face-to-face meetings may take place at Autodesk corporate location, the second takes place at Autodesk University.

 Who can submit a nomination?